 Mechanisms of regulated exocytosis

 Exocytosis is fundamental to every cell and crucial to intracellular transport, protein sorting, and cell-to-cell communication.
-In neurons and endocrine cells, exocytosis leads to the release of neurotransmitters or hormones, and defects in this process can underlie diseases, such as type-2 diabetes.
-In our lab we are interested in the cell biology of insulin secretion, with a focus on the life-cycle of insulin-containing secretory granules.
-We study exocytosis in pancreatic ß-cells using advanced light microscopy (TIRF, super-resolution and single molecule imaging) in combination with electrophysiology.
-Both methods are sensitive enough to observe single granules and even individual protein molecules in a living cell.
+In endocrine cells and neurons, exocytosis leads to the release of hormones and transmitter molecules, and defects in this process often underlie diseases, such as type-2 diabetes and some forms of neurodegeneration.
+My lab is interested in the cellular mechanisms by which insulin and glucagon are released in the endocrine pancreas, and how disease affects these.
+Our work combines advanced light microscopy (TIRF, super-resolution and single molecule imaging), patch clamp electrophysiology, and genetic manipulation, which allows us to observe single secretory granules and even individual protein molecules in living cells.